 I Don’t Think We’re Alone Anymore

-When Miller entered the welding world, it was already quite fashionably late to the party.
+When the Miller company entered the welding world, it was already quite fashionably late to the party.
 Hobart had been founded in 1917 with a strong line of stick machines, and Lincoln already had a considerable head start.
 But from what anyone can tell from the history books, Miller’s founder wasn’t motivated by the idea of building a massive empire to rival the biggest players in the industry.
 Instead, Niels Miller was tinkering with scrap metal and coil windings in his basement, inventing the perfect welding machine for rural Wisconsin.
-His design was smaller and less expensive, making it possible to sell America’s blue collar workers.
+His design was smaller and less expensive, making it possible to sell to America’s blue-collar workers.

 While welding had been steadily becoming much more popular leading up to World War II, its demand exploded as the battlefields became a flurry of metal and machinery.
 Even before the US entered the fray, the country's war production was ramping up and taking Lincoln and Miller with it.
 Both companies played a significant part in the US victory, helping manufacture the war machines that ultimately toppled Germany and Japan.
 This boost saw both companies begin to grow into the empires they are today.